All you need to know about a geo-environmental risk study: get a quick and efficient assessment

 While developing a site offers opportunities, there are a range of risks to consider before embarking on a project.
 A geo-environmental risk study will identify and evaluate risks such as contamination and geotechnical hazards, enabling you to assess their potential impact on a proposed development scheme.

-What is a Geo-environmental Risk Study?
+What is a geo-environmental risk study?

 A geo-environmental risk study is a comprehensive assessment of the environmental and geological conditions of a site to identify potential risks that may impact land development, construction projects, or environmental compliance.
-This risk assessment evaluates soil, groundwater, and geotechnical factors to ensure that the site is safe and suitable for its intended use.
-Site assessments are designed to protect human health and controlled waters.
-It is typically required in land development, infrastructure projects, and environmental due diligence.
+This risk assessment evaluates soil, groundwater, and geotechnical factors to ensure that the site is safe and suitable for its intended use and future end users.

-When is a geo-environmental risk study required?
+When is a geo-environmental survey required?

-Common reasons for commissioning this study include:
+Common reasons for commissioning geo-environmental risk assessments include:

-1. Planning permission applications
+1. Planning applications

 2. Brownfield site redevelopment